wimb0/home-assistant-quality-checker/README.md

 ## --target-scale

 By default it will stop checking rules for the first integration quality scale level that has rules left to be done.
 Set `--target-scale silver` to check all rules for the silver level and below.

+## --free

+The configured model is set to a paid model and requires billing to be enabled.
+Add `--free` to the command line to use a free model.
+Quality will be lower.

 ## --force-update